 - 2 prepared pie crusts

-Preheat your oven to 425 degrees F. Take your pie crusts out of the refrigerator to warm slightly on your counter before rolling out to use.
+Preheat your oven to 425 degrees F. Take your pie crusts out of the refrigerator to warm slightly on your counter before rolling them out to use.
 Lightly grease your pie plate with a little solid shortening.

 Melt the butter in a pot over medium heat.
 Add the onion and celery.
 Add a little salt and pepper.
-I start with a teaspoon of kosher salt and 1/2 teaspoon black pepper.
+I start with a teaspoon of kosher salt and 1/2 teaspoon of black pepper.
 Cook until the vegetables soften, about five minutes.

 Add the flour to the pan and stir to make a paste.
 Cook for about one minute.